 Oozing of blood from around your baby’s umbilical cord or circumcision site

 Bruising more easily than normal.
 This may happen around your baby's head and face.

-Unusual, excessive sleepiness or fussiness.
-(In severe cases, vitamin K deficiency
+Beingvery sleepy or fussy.
+In severe cases, vitamin K deficiency may cause bleeding

 The symptoms of this condition may be similar to symptoms of other health issues.

 Make sure your child sees a healthcare provider for a diagnosis.